June 05 2021

 Well, there are drug reactions when the normal levels of vitamin E are consumed.
 However, high doses of vitamin E can interact with blood thinners like aspirin and warfarin.

 Apart from blood thinners, it can also interact with tamoxifen.
-Tamoxifen is a drug used to treat breast cancer.
 Also, drug interaction with cyclosporine has been reported.
 Cyclosporine is immunosuppressant prescribed to people who have undergone an organ transplant.